BriarPrince/BriarPrince/README.md

 <details>
 <summary> Do Not Interact</summary>

-[Basic Do Not Interact](https://dni-criteria.carrd.co/) : If you're looking for a intimate partner.
+[Basicdni](https://dni-criteria.carrd.co/) : If you're looking for a intimate partner.
 My past friends, or their friends trying to contact me on their behalf.
 Treating me like a child simply because I'm disabled.
 Making inapropriate jokes within little time of knowing eachother.
 Just don't be an asshole and you'll be fine.
 </details>

 <details>
-<summary> Pony Town Notes</summary>
+<summary> Pony Town</summary>
-Cuddle or sit with me if we're in the same fandom, I like the company.
-W2i is heavily encouraged and preferred, I often miss messages due to being offtab / s-afk.
-If we're friends on any platform feel free to join me
+Freely cuddle / hug, unless my name says otherwise.
+W2i is heavily encouraged, I'm often s-afk, offtab or i simply miss your message.
+I don't like engaging in roleplay, I will join if I feel up to it.
+I'm mostly open to interaction
 </details>